• Skip to primary navigation

 Cumin or Nigella seeds:

-• The original recipe calls for the homemade naan bread to be sprinkled with cumin seeds, I have done that but didn't like it much, so I scraped them all off again at the table.
-You could try it though, might be you like that more than I did.
+• The original recipe calls for the homemade naan bread to be sprinkled with cumin seeds; I have done that but didn't like it much, so I scraped them all off again at the table.
+You could try it, though; it might be you like that more than I did.

-• The second time, I sprinkled the Afghani naan with Nigella seeds and I liked that a lot, so I keep doing it all the time now, I can totally recommend it.
-(Amazon affiliate link)
+• The second time, I sprinkled the Afghani naan with Nigella seeds (the Amazon affiliate link opens in a new tab), and I liked that a lot, so I keep doing it all the time now; I can totally recommend it.

 Afghan Naan Bread